 - MARSHALL, J.E. and JACKSON, K. eds., 2012.
 Midwifery Practice: Critical Illness, Complications and Emergencies Case Book.
 McGraw-Hill Education (UK).

 Things to do now

 Training to become a midwife is a rewarding and challenging role requiring a diverse range of skills, including working independently and as part of a multi-professional team.
-The focus of the programme is woman-centred care and work in close partnership with women and their families to provide support, care and advice throughout during the childbirth continuum.
+The focus of the programme is woman-and person-centred care and work in close partnership with women and people and their families to provide support, care and advice throughout during the childbirth continuum.